IBM/cloud-native-starter/README.md

 The sample application can be run locally on Minikube or on the IBM Cloud.
 The following instructions describe how to install everything locally.

+Other deployment options we tested:

-If you would like to run the cloud native starter application on IBM Cloud Kubernetes Service, follow these [instructions](documentation/IKSDeployment.md).
+* If you would like to run the cloud native starter application on IBM Cloud Kubernetes Service, follow these [instructions](documentation/IKSDeployment.md).

+* If you would like to run the cloud native starter application on Minishift (single-node OpenShift cluster inside a VM) locally, follow these [instructions](documentation/MinishiftDeployment.md).

 Before the microservices can be installed, make sure you've set up Minikube and Istio correctly or follow these [instructions](documentation/SetupLocalEnvironment.md) to set up Minikube and Istio from scratch.
 This should not take longer than 30 minutes.